harindaka/semantic-kernel-plugins-example/README.md

 - [`docker-compose.yaml`](docker-compose.yaml): Docker Compose configuration to set up the Ollama and Open WebUI services.
 - [`docker/ollama/entrypoint.sh`](docker/ollama/entrypoint.sh): Script to start the Ollama service and pull the Llama model.
 - [`SemanticKernelPluginsExample/Program.cs`](SemanticKernelPluginsExample/Program.cs): Main program file that sets up the Semantic Kernel and plugins.
-- [`SemanticKernelPluginsExample/Plugins.cs`](SemanticKernelPluginsExample/Plugins.cs): Contains mock plugin implementations for retrieving weather, flights, hotels, and currency conversion rates which would be called by the AI.
+- [`SemanticKernelPluginsExample/Plugins.cs`](SemanticKernelPluginsExample/Plugins.cs): Contains mock plugin implementations for retrieving weather, flights, hotels, and currency conversion rates which are called by the AI based on user input.

 ## Prerequisites